eppesh/ClockIn/README.md

 It is mainly developed in C++.
 It uses the [EeayX](https://easyx.cn/) to draw the UI and store and access the historical data with the help of [LevelDB](https://github.com/google/leveldb).

-The original intention of this tool is mainly for self-use and, by the way, to learn how to use LevelDB.
+The original intention of this tool is mainly for self-use and, by the way, to learn how to use **LevelDB**.

 Authors: Sean (eppesh@163.com)